Maaarishk/studying/README.md

 # studying
 Hello!
 My name is Marina Eremina.
-I'm a student of Yandex School of Data Analysis and Lomonosov Moscow State University (LMSU).
-Here you can see my projects from different courses I've had:
+I'm a student of Yandex School of Data Analysis (YSDA) and Lomonosov Moscow State University (LMSU).
+Here you can see my projects from different courses I've had (made in 2017, for other projects open access is not permitted by YSDA):

 ## Projects